 The early childhood sector has spent decades demonstrating to our nation that investment in our social infrastructure is just as valuable (if not more) as the concrete, bricks and steel politicians seem to love way too much every few years.
 ECE teachers and support staff lay the foundations for lifelong learning; we dig for, plant and harvest socio-emotional growth; we support whānau to construct stronger relationships with their most precious taonga.
 We are always shovel-ready!

-Unfortunately, the majority of early childhood kaiako doing these constructive things for our children are underpaid and undervalued.
-Despite having the same qualifications ECE teachers are being paid up to 49% less than their colleagues in kindergartens, primary and secondary schools.
-We urgently need to fix this pay gap and better fund our ECE services to provide quality care and education.
+“[T]he majority of early childhood kaiako doing these constructive things for our children are underpaid and undervalued … We urgently need to fix this pay gap”

 Early childhood has enabled our essential services, construction, food production, farming and similar workforces to optimise their productivity throughout 2020.
 The benefits of investing more successfully in early childhood education will reap rewards for generations to come.
 The children we are working with now are the future of our nation’s workforce – don’t we want to ensure we will have fully nurtured the skills and qualities needed for the jobs available in 10, 15, 20 years?